-Therefore, ensuring a balance between protecting and sharing heritage requires management strategies that define and monitor heritage asset boundaries but also address the setting in which the heritage asset is located.
-For World Heritage assets, this is a precisely identified and regulated zone or it might extend to include a larger 'area of influence'.
+Therefore, ensuring balance between protecting and sharing heritage requires management strategies that not only define and monitor heritage asset boundaries but also address the setting in which the heritage asset is located.
+For World Heritage assets, this is a precisely identified and regulated zone or it might extend to include a larger "area of influence".
 The values of the asset are the primary parameters for defining the physical area(s) that management strategies need to address and for defining the varying levels of control necessary across those areas.
-However, other parameters influence also the definition of zone, including: (a) the type of threats and their relative timeframes; (b) the extent to which the management strategy involves local communities and other stakeholders; (c) the extent to which the management system embraces sustainable management practice (UNESCO, 2013).
-This recognition that physical boundaries are no longer where the asset boundary falls but are in fact a series of layers undoubtedly favours protection, but it creates new management challenges.
+However, other parameters also influence the definition of zone, including: (a) the type of threats and their relative timeframes; (b) the extent to which the management strategy involves local communities and other stakeholders; (c) the extent to which the management system embraces sustainable management practice (UNESCO, 2013).
+This recognition that physical boundaries are no longer where the asset boundary falls but are in fact a series of layers undoubtedly favors protection, while also creating new management challenges.

-The most common regulation approach in dealing with cultural heritage assets, mainly tangible, is administrative actions in the form of listing, use constraints, rules, legislation and similar administrative means.
+The most common regulation approach in dealing with cultural heritage assets, mainly tangible, is administrative actions in the form of listing, use constraints, rules, legislation, and similar administrative means.
 In more recent decades, legislation has been passed that emphasizes the identification and protection of cultural sites, especially those on public lands.
-In USA, the most notable of these laws remains the National Historic Preservation Act.
-In UK Planning Policy Guidance 16: Archaeology and Planning, commonly abbreviated as PPG 16, has been instrumental in improving the management of historic sites in the face of development.
+In the USA, the most notable of these laws remains the National Historic Preservation Act.
+In the UK, Planning Policy Guidance 16: Archaeology and Planning, commonly abbreviated as PPG 16, has been instrumental in improving the management of historic sites in the face of development.
 The legislation of individual nations is often based upon ratification of UNESCO conventions.
 Specific legislation is sometimes needed to ensure the appropriate protection of individual sites recognized as World Heritage Sites.

-Although regulation and legislation are potent means of safeguarding heritage assets without sacrificing the economic benefits emanating from them, public policies may include, besides regulation and legislation economic instruments in the form of incentives and disincentives that guide behavior in certain directions (Klamer et al, 2013).
-Economists consider administrative approaches as inefficient, costly far inferior than other incentive-based approaches that encourage incentives for improvement and cannot be captured through lobbying, recommending that administrative regulatory measures should be taken as a means of last resort, only when other incentive based means are not possible.
+Although regulation and legislation are potent means of safeguarding heritage assets without sacrificing the economic benefits emanating from them, public policies may also include economic instruments in the form of incentives and disincentives that guide behavior in certain directions (Klamer et al., 2013).
+Economists consider administrative approaches as inefficient and costly, far inferior than other incentive-based approaches that encourage incentives for improvement.
+Thus, economists recommend that administrative regulatory measures may be taken as a means of last resort, only when other incentive-based means are not possible.

-Cultural policies are country specific and follow a variety of organisational models, mainly influenced by the legal and institutional environment of each country.
-There are many differences among countries as to what are the objectives of cultural heritage policies, who designs and implements policies, the way policies are implemented, the type of policy instruments used, as well as to the framework of the policy decision making process and the role of the public and private sector, and the local authorities.
-Although there are many differences across countries in all these aspects, a common trend running across countries is the increasing role of the private sector matched by a decreasing role of the public sector and increasing decentralisation of decision-making.
+Cultural policies are country specific and follow a variety of organizational models, mainly influenced by the legal and institutional environment of each country.
+There are many differences among countries with regards to what are the objectives of cultural heritage policies, who designs and implements policies, the way policies are implemented, the type of policy instruments used, the framework of the policy decision-making process, and the role of the public and private sectors, and the local authorities.
+Although there are many differences across countries in all these aspects, a common trend running across countries is the increasing role of the private sector matched by a decreasing role of the public sector and increasing decentralization of decision-making.
 In addition, a common trend is the increasing use of incentive-based policy instruments, such as indirect intervention and increased involvement of the private sector, in an attempt to use policies that seem more successful in ensuring a balance between protecting and sharing (Klamer et al., 2013).

-3. The InHeriT project
+The InHeriT project